P-ISSN: 3090-9309

 Peer review of referred papers:

-Editors of the Contrarius journal will decide promptly whether to accept, reject or request revisions of referred papers based on the reviews and editorial insight of the supporting journals.
-Also, Editors will have the option of seeking additional reviews when needed.
-The authors will be advised when Editors decide, further review is required.
-Submitted articles will be first review by the editor for the topic and writing style according to the guidelines.
-All manuscripts are subject to double-blind peer-review, both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process to meet standards of academic excellence.
+Editors of the Contrarius journal will decide promptly whether to accept, reject, or request revisions of referred papers based on the reviews and editorial insight of the supporting journals.
+Also, editors will have the option of seeking additional reviews when needed.
+The authors will be advised when the editors decide that further review is required.
+Submitted articles will first be reviewed by the editor for the topic and writing style according to the guidelines.
+All manuscripts are subject to double-blind peer review; the reviewer and author identities are concealed from each other throughout the review process to meet standards of academic excellence.
 In short, the steps are:

-The steps point number 1 to 5 are considered as 1 round of the peer-reviewing process (see the grey area in the figure).
-The editor or editorial board considers the feedback provided by the peer reviewers and arrives at a decision.
+The steps numbered 1 to 5 constitute 1 round of the peer-reviewing process (see the grey area in the figure).
+The editor or the editorial board considers the peer reviewers' feedback and arrives at a decision.
 The following are the most common decisions: